 A built-up roof is composed of three elements: felt, bitumen and surfacing.

-Bitumen—either coal-tar or asphalt— This acts as the “glue” that holds the felt layers together.
+Bitumen—either coal-tar or asphalt— acts as the “glue” that holds the felt layers together.
 It is also the waterproofing material in the built-up roof system.

 Surfacing—normally applied to built-up roofs, is composed of either smooth, gravel, slag, or a mineral-coated cap sheet.
 Gravel or slag may be embedded into the still-fluid flood coat.
 Gravel and slag serve as an excellent wearing surface to protect the membrane from mechanical damage.
 On some built-up roof systems, a mineral coated cap sheet is applied on top of the plies of felt.